-\item[(b)] The readout method, specifically, the observable detected at the output, which determines whether the information encoded in the quantum state can be effectively extracted. \end{itemize}

-The measurement scheme of proposals in Tab.1 could be divided into 3 categories, namely linear measurement, photon counting, and channel limit.
-Their performance is thoroughly discussed in \cite{Stochastic}.
-Here, we review the principle and performance of these three types of measurements. and illustrate a detailed derivation of the SNR limit and minimum detectable threshold in Table.\,1 in the main text.
+The measurement schemes listed in Table.\,1 fall into three categories: linear measurement, photon counting, and channel limit, whose detailed performance is discussed in \cite{Stochastic}.
+Here we briefly review their principles and performance, and summarize the derivation of the corresponding SNR limits and minimum detectable thresholds.

-\subsubsection{Review of Fisher Information}
+\subsection{Review of Fisher Information}

-Before discussing specific cases, we briefly review Fisher information, an effective tool for quantitatively describing the information encoded in physical quantities or quantum states.
+Before examining specific schemes, we briefly introduce the Fisher information, an essential tool to quantitatively describe information encoded in quantum states.